flyingmachine/brave-clojure-web/content/namespaces.md

 * What dynamic binding is and why you'd use it

 To get there, you'll explore the idea of your project as a library.
-You'll do all your exploration in the REPL at first and then progress to trying out examples in a filesystem-based project.
+You'll also join me in a tale of suspense and mystery as we solve the heist of a lifetime.
+You'll start in the REPL and then progress to trying out examples in a filesystem-based project.
 Be sure to try out all the examples!

 ## Your Project as a Library